Defying Trump, Rick Scott backs McConnell and Murkowski, tiptoes around false claims about election fraud

-“I think you’d be foolish not to want and accept Donald Trump’s endorsement, but you’re going to win not because somebody endorses you,” Scott said carefully on NBC’s “Meet the Press” Sunday.
+“I think you’d be foolish not to want and accept Donald Trump’s endorsement, but you’re going to win not because somebody endorses you,” Scott said carefully Sunday on NBC’s “Meet the Press.”

-The Donald Trump who has yet to concede the 2020 presidential election and who has spent a year falsely claiming that the race was stolen from him?
+The Trump who has yet to concede the 2020 presidential election and who has spent a year falsely claiming that the race was stolen from him?

-“I think you’d have to ask President Trump,” Scott, who heads the National Republican Senatorial Committee, responded after a brief pause, avoiding one of host Chuck Todd’s several questions about Trump’s role in undermining election integrity.
+“I think you’d have to ask President Trump,” Scott, who heads the National Republican Senatorial Committee, responded after a brief pause, avoiding one of host Chuck Todd’s several questions about Trump’s role in undermining faith in the U.S. election’s integrity.

 The interview was typical of the balancing act Scott has tried to maintain as chairman of the NRSC, the group that works to elect Republicans to the Senate.
 For months, Scott has tried to have it both ways, by embracing Trump — and even presenting him with a “Champion for Freedom Award” on behalf of the committee in April — but avoiding or waving off Trump’s most outlandish claims and feuds.

-Scott on Sunday charged that Democrats’ focus on Trump would only help Republicans win back the Senate in 2022, citing Republican Glenn Youngkin’s victory this week over Democrat Terry McAuliffe in the Virginia governor’s race.
+Scott on Sunday charged that Democrats’ focus on Trump would only help Republicans win back the Senate in 2022, citing Republican Glenn Youngkin’s victory last week over Democrat Terry McAuliffe in the Virginia governor’s race.
 Youngkin held Trump at arm’s length throughout his campaign, neither explicitly embracing nor denouncing him, while McAuliffe frequently tried to tie Youngkin to the former president — a tactic Scott endorsed.

 “I hope Democrats continue to be obsessed with Donald Trump,” Scott said.
 “I think Terry McAuliffe would probably run his campaign differently, wouldn’t focus his whole campaign on Donald Trump.
 I think what we have to do is we have to say, we would love Donald Trump’s endorsement.
 If you’re a Republican, you want his endorsement, but you’re going to win on the issues.”

-Note: A previous version of this article misstated Sen. Lisa Murkowski’s home state.
-It is Alaska, not Alabama.
-The article also incorrectly described Murkowski’s February vote.
-She voted to convict Trump in his impeachment trial, not to impeach him.